Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 Now we've worked out what parameters are appropriate for our data we can put them all together in one command.

-We will be using the filtered Nanopore file we generated in the previous step which should be in the location `~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq` - this follows the --nano-raw flag.
+We will be using the filtered Nanopore file we generated in the previous step which should be in the location `~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq` - this follows the `--nano-raw` flag.
-We're also going to get Flye to create the `assembly` directory as its output directory using the --out-dir flag.
+We're also going to get Flye to create the `assembly` directory as its output directory using the `--out-dir` flag.

 ~~~
  flye --nano-raw ~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq \
      --out-dir assembly \
-     --threads 4 \
+     --threads 8 \
      --iterations 3 \
      --meta
 ~~~